luckyjackluo/BE-for-Combinatorial-Optimization/README.md

 - **QAP Data**: Real instances from QAPLIB and synthetic geometric instances
 - **TSP Data**: Concorde-format instances and processed PyTorch tensors
 - **DFASP Data**: Erdos-Rényi random graphs with various parameters

-## Key Properties of Birkhoff Extension

-1. **Continuity**: The extension is continuous and almost-everywhere differentiable
-2. **Rounding Guarantee**: Any solution can be rounded to a permutation without increasing the objective
-3. **Efficiency**: Polynomial-time computable extension
-4. **Flexibility**: Different score matrices yield different extensions
-5. **Local Improvement**: Can improve any existing solution

-## Theoretical Contributions

-- **Continuous Birkhoff Decomposition**: Novel decomposition that is continuous and differentiable
-- **Rounding Guarantees**: Theoretical guarantees on solution quality after rounding
-- **Optimization Properties**: Minima of the extension correspond to minima over permutations
-- **Neural Integration**: Framework for unsupervised neural combinatorial optimization

 ## Citation